 Sugar Snap Peas

-Despite the name, these little green pods are low in sugar and keto approved!
+Despite the name, these little green pods are low in sugar!
 They are an excellent source of dietary fiber, protein, vitamins A, C, K and more, says Healthline.
 Fresh peas are firm and should snap when bent, explains Los Angeles Times.
 Store them in a sealed plastic bag for up to five days in the fridge.

 Snow peas and sugar snap peas are almost identical.
 Use either in this Savory Shrimp Sir Fry! >

 However you pronounce the name, tomatoes are an excellent source of vitamin C, fiber, potassium and antioxidants, says Medical News Today.
 Berkeley Wellness University of California explains that ripe tomatoes should be plump and heavy with an even surface.
 Find tomatoes that are unrefrigerated with a noticeable “tomato” smell.

 Zucchini & Summer Squash